Plumbing & Heating

 Typical UK plumbing and heating wastage

 Plumbing runs should be measured with allowances for bends (each 90° elbow adds roughly the equivalent of 1 m of straight pipe in pressure loss).
-Our defaults reflect common UK trade allowances — adjust upwards for non-standard geometry, downwards if your experience says so.
+Our defaults reflect common UK trade allowances, and can be adjusted upwards for non-standard geometry or downwards where experience supports a lower figure.

 What this tool does not do